IE-bank-team/ie-bank-infrastructure/modules/network/virtual-network/README.md

 ### Parameter Usage: `peerings`

-As the virtual network peering array allows you to deploy not only a one-way but also two-way peering (i.e reverse), you can use the following ***additional*** properties on top of what is documented in _[virtualNetworkPeering](virtual-network-peering/README.md)_.
+As the virtual network peering array allows you to deploy not only a uno-way but also two-way peering (i.e reverse), you can use the following ***additional*** properties on top of what is documented in _[virtualNetworkPeering](virtual-network-peering/README.md)_.

 | Parameter Name | Type | Default Value | Possible Values | Description |
 | :-- | :-- | :-- | :-- | :-- |